doc1oo/LovelyComposerDocs/index_en.rst

 .. image:: img/basic_function.png

-It is to the right of the music selection button.
+It located the right of the music selection button.

 The functions are as follows in order from left to right.